Konnor-Filip/Learn2Surf/Modules/Authentication.md

 * Students will be able to create memorization techniques that will allow the students to more easily remember secure passwords.
 * Students will be able to recognize a social engineering attempt to gain password information.
 * Students recognize the different aspects of password safety.
-  Students will be able to explain why recording passwords reduces their effectiveness, Students will be able to explain why password reuse can create problems.
+    * Students will be able to explain why recording passwords reduces their effectiveness
+    *  Students will be able to explain why password reuse can create problems.
-  Students will be able to explain why password sharing can be dangerous.
+    * Students will be able to explain why password sharing can be dangerous.

+**Make sure that students do NOT use their own passwords during activities**

 ### Class Discovery (Teacher):
 What type of groups does your class work well in?